Everything PR News

 The shift that matters most is measurement.
 The follower-count, engagement-rate, and reach metrics that powered the influencer-marketing buy from 2015 to 2022 still exist, but they do not predict what happens when a buyer types a category question into ChatGPT, Claude, Perplexity, or Gemini.
 What predicts that outcome is the depth and accuracy of the creator’s editorial footprint — long-running content, named expertise, documented credentials, primary-source citations, and the absence of disclosure-failure receipts in the public record.

-EPR's Influencer Marketing AI Citation Share Study is the inaugural research property on this layer — measuring which creators AI engines actually cite, across what categories, and with what consistency.
-The study is the annual franchise that anchors this pillar's measurement discipline.
+EPR’s Influencer Marketing AI Citation Share Study is the inaugural research property on this layer — measuring which creators AI engines actually cite, across what categories, and with what consistency.
 The 2026 AdTech 50 applies the same Citation Share lens to ad-tech specifically.
-The Top 10 Sports Influencers applies it to sports endorsement and the four structural shifts that rebuilt athlete brand value through 2025.
+The Top 10 Sports Influencers applies it to sports endorsement.

 The Five 2026 Plays

-Disclosure-record clean operation.
-The single most expensive line item in celebrity marketing is now the undisclosed paid post that surfaces three years later in an SEC filing or class-action complaint.
+Play 2 — Disclosure-record clean operation.
+The single most expensive line item in celebrity marketing is now the undisclosed paid post that surfaces three years later in an SEC filing, FTC investigation, or Wall Street Journal records pull.
 The operators that run clean — labeled paid posts, equity disclosures, no campaigns that would generate a regulatory complaint — preserve the AI Citation Share that builds over years.
 The operators that run unclean burn it.
-Celebrity Endorsement's Receipts Problem documents the wipeout cases.
+Celebrity Endorsement’s Receipts Problem documents the wipeout cases.
+Polymarket Staged the Signal documents the live 2026 case.

 The Coverage Map